 I just finished baking a loaf of Friendship Bread this weekend.
 A few months ago I read the book Friendship Bread: A Novel by Darien Gee.
-(Have you read this book yet?
-You can read my review and enter to win a copy).

 The concept of Friendship Bread is that you make a starter, “babysit” the starer for 9 days and then bake on day 10.
 You will have grown enough starter to share with 3 friends.
 Then they continue the cycle and keep sharing friendship and bread.

 I am no expert, but here’s the recipe.

 ***Thanks to my friend Kayelynn for making the starter and doing the first round.
 She then shared it with me.

 1 1/2 teaspoon baking powder